jschlatow/taskopen/README.markdown

  * to be continued...

 #What does it do?
-It enables you to add almost any sort of link to a taskwarrior task, simply by adding a uri(link) as an annotation.
-Text notes, email messages, PDF files, web addresses and many other sorts of links can then be filtered, listed and opened by using taskopen.
+It allows you to link almost any file, webpage or command to a taskwarrior task, simply by adding a filepath, web-link or uri as an annotation.
+Text notes, images, PDF files, web addresses, spreadsheets and many other sorts of links can then be filtered, listed and opened by using taskopen.
+Some actions are sane defaults, others can be configured, and everything alse will use your systems mime-types to open the link.

-Arbitrary commands can be used as well, acting on the link targets, enhancing listings and even executing annotations as commands.
+Arbitrary commands can be used with taskopen at the CLI, acting on the link targets, enhancing listings and even executing annotations as commands.

 Run 'taskopen -h' or 'man taskopen' for further details.
 The following sections show some (very) basic usage examples.